AriFordsham/GHCWiki/commentary/compiler/backend-opt.md

 A preheader merges incoming edges to a loop header that are not back-edges, and in particular, this will place a block between the call in `needGC` and its return point, `afterGC`.

-Thus, just before emitting LLVM IR, we require that return points are not branched to locally and will introduce a stand-in block if needed.
+Here's an example of Cmm code where this problem may crop up.
 Suppose x was loaded from the stack at `SP+8` in `fEntry`.
-After some optimizations, it would be valid to end up with the following instead:
+After some optimizations, it would be valid, though unlikely, to end up with the following:

 ```wiki
 fEntry: